omah03/MedicalCostPredictor/README.md

 ## Overview

 In this project, we build and train a feedforward neural network to perform a regression task.
-The model is designed to predict a continuous target variable based on a set of input features.
+We aim to predict the medical charges based on:
+*age: age of primary beneficiary
+*sex: insurance contractor gender, female, male
+*bmi: Body mass index, providing an understanding of body, weights that are relatively high or low relative to height, objective index of body weight (kg / m ^ 2) using the ratio of height to weight, ideally 18.5 to 24.9 *children: Number of children covered by health insurance / Number of dependents *smoker: Smoking
+*region: the beneficiary's residential area in the US, northeast, southeast, southwest, northwest.

 ## Dependencies
 - TensorFlow
 - Python 3.x
 - Pandas (for data preprocessing)
 - Matplotlib (for visualization, if needed)